prathamkchandra/Netflix-clone-p1/README.md

 # Netflix-clone-p1
-i have created a Netflix clone website using HTML and CSS.
+I have created a Netflix clone website using HTML and CSS.